 CAP credits are based on available CAP funding and are applied on a first-come, first-served basis, for completed applications.
 Customers that receive another discount from the Commission, such as the discount for senior homeowners, disabled Veterans, or disabled homeowners, are able to receive the CAP if they submit an application and meet eligibility criteria.

-Customers must meet a minimum in annual water and sewer charges of $125.
 Customers may apply for the CAP via mail, email, or an electronic form.
 In addition to the application, documentation is required to verify income eligibility.
 The Commission will accept a current fiscal year Low Income Heating Home Energy Assistance Program (LIHEAP) approval letter as proof of income eligibility.
 The Commission maintains strict security and confidentiality practices for all personal information and documentation.

 The CAP operates on the fiscal year schedule July 1 – June 30.
 CAP credits will only be issued as long as CAP funding remains available within a fiscal year.
 LIHEAP approval letter must be from the corresponding LIHEAP program year, November – May.
 The previous year’s LIHEAP approval letter will be accepted for applicants applying between July and October of each year.